 The Provider must submit:

-- Response to Peer Reviewers' Comments Form [RTF] ( one copy per self-study ) to:
+- Response to Peer Reviewers' Comments Form [PDF] ( one copy per self-study ) to:

 - Address all comments made by both peer reviewers, or note that no comments were made by either peer reviewer;